10 Key facts about the INTRENEX energy system

 This can only be solved when the world energy need is reduced significantly.
 Maybe to 75% or even 50%.
 When we look at the OSCE countries, CO2 Emissions are at around 12 t/Capita but the globally allowed level is 2 t/Capita.
 That means OSCE countries will have to downsize to one sixth of current consumption.
 That is not something that you can win an election with.

-2. INTRENEX proposes a new financing model but it will be very hard to collect the sums required
+2. INTRENEX proposes an investment fund but it will be very hard to collect the sums required

-INTRENEX will create energy-future certificates that cost 1000 Euros each and entitle for the consumption of a yet to be fixed anount of kWh of electrical energy obtained from the network of the INTRENEX system.
-During the scale up phase of the project, the price can not be the lowest possible due to the fact that an ambitious growth target of 30% annually is required.
-We can not serve all the investors in energy-futures right from the beginning of the project with energy as the scale-up effects will only kick in at the very end.
+INTRENEX can not sell the electricity generated at the lowest price possible right from the beginning as the project needs large revenues to scale up quickly.
 After the build up for 100% renewables is completed the price will be reduced to match the replacement and maintenance costs.
 This price will be very cost effective as INTRENEX will use installations that run at a much higher efficiency than land based installations in Europe for example.
 This will automatically lead to a much lower price.

 We must therefore convince a very large number of investors to take a very long term strategy.
 The final price might only be available for the children and grand children of the first investors.
 It is very difficult to predict if such an investment strategy can be used at this large scale.
 It will only work when there is a broad consensus that this path should be chosen.